 I followed the suggestion to make a double portion as it was advertised by Daniel Gritzer of seriouseats.com as an epic vegetarian sauce.
-The prep work alone for making a double batch of mushroom ragù was epic alright: almost 1.800g / 4 lbs of mixed fresh mushrooms, rehydrated dried porcini combined, some herbs as well as serious amounts of onions, spring onion, garlic and carrots.
+The prep work alone for making a double batch of mushroom ragù was monumental alright: almost 1.8kg / 4 lbs of mixed fresh mushrooms, rehydrated dried porcini combined, some herbs as well as serious amounts of onions, spring onion, garlic, and carrots.

-In this recipe, you are supposed to make it like an lasagna, with the creamy polenta doubling as lasagna sheet layers and béchamel sauce.
-I made the polenta with a mix of water, milk and stock for maximum flavour – and although creamy and silky smooth, we are not a huge fan.
+In this recipe, you are supposed to make it like a lasagna, with the creamy polenta doubling as lasagna sheet layers and béchamel sauce.
+I made the polenta with a mix of water, milk, and stock for maximum flavor – and although creamy and silky smooth, we are not a huge fan.

-Perhaps that the quantities were off whilst doubling the recipe, but there was relatively a lot of polenta compared to the mushroom ragù.
-Therefore, it resulted in a thick top layer with a density of approx: 4×1017 kg/m3 (but that was due to the fact that I made it ahead and put it in the fridge).
+Perhaps that the quantities were off while doubling the recipe, but there was relatively a lot of polenta compared to the mushroom ragù.
+Therefore, it resulted in a thick top layer with a density of approx: 4×1017 kg/m3 (but that was because I made it ahead and put it in the fridge).
 The solution was easy: we lifted the polenta “tile” and devoured the rest.

-It must be said, the mushroom ragù was truly amazing: slow cooking the mushrooms and vegetables with just some white wine and chopped tomatoes creates a remarkably complex and rich, almost “beefy” sauce.
+It must be said, the mushroom ragù was genuinely fantastic: slow cooking the mushrooms and vegetables with just some white wine and chopped tomatoes creates a remarkably complex and rich, almost “beefy” sauce.
 Therefore, I’d recommend it as a proper veggie substitute for a ragù bolognese.